 The biggest advantage of stainless steel casting is its high dimensional accuracy and surface finish, therefore it can reduce machining operation.
 Only leaving little machining allowance on areas that require machining.
 Most stainless steel castings only need to leave grinding, polishing allowance, no machining is needed.
 Therefore, stainless steel casting is the casting process that can save lots of processing time, and greatly save materials.

-Stainless steel castings can be used in a variety of applications where corrosion resistance is required at normal and elevated temperatures, along with reasonable strength, they offer good wear resistance and typical uses for impeller, valve components, sculpture parts, food processing industry (metal grinder parts), ect.
+Stainless steel castings can be used in a variety of applications where corrosion resistance is required at normal and elevated temperatures, along with reasonable strength, they offer good wear resistance and typical uses for impeller, valve components, sculpture parts, food processing industry (metal grinder parts), etc.

 Professional Stainless Steel Foundry in China

-CFS Foundry is the trusted investment casting foundry for stainless steel casting service in China.
+CFS Foundry is the trusted investment casting foundry for stainless steel casting and machining service in China.
 We can manufacture custom stainless steel castings that match your exact design specifications.
 For parts ranging from a few ounces to 100 pounds or more, we provide tight tolerances and consistent part to part repeatability.

 Grades of Stainless Steel Castings in China